Steve Finley: Padres and Diamondbacks

 He hit his first game-ending grand slam on April 10, 1998, for the Padres.
-The Padres would appear in the World Series that year against the New York Yankees, only to be swept in four games.
+The Padres would appear in the World Series that year against the New York Yankees, where they were swept in four games.

 In December 1998, he signed as a free agent with the Arizona Diamondbacks.
 In 1999, he hit three home runs and had 6 runs batted in in a game on September 8.
 That season he had 34 home runs and a career-high 103 RBI, and was seventh in the league in extra base hits (76).
 Finley also won his third Gold Glove Award.

 In 2000, he had 35 home runs and a career-high .544 slugging percentage, and was ninth in the league in sacrifice flies (9).
 He was voted to the All-Star team.
 Finley also had 10 outfield assists and won his fourth Gold Glove Award.
 He was named the team co-Player of the Year with Luis Gonzalez by the Arizona chapter of the BBWAA.

 In 2001, Finley had a stellar postseason, leading the Diamondbacks with a .421 batting average in the National League Division Series and 5 RBI in the National League Championship Series as Arizona went on to win its first World Series.
 On August 30 of that year, Finley became the Diamondbacks' first position player to serve as a relief pitcher, during a 13–5 loss to the Giants.
 Finley would win the first and only World Series title of his career in 7 games against the Yankees, the same team he lost to three years prior in 1998 while with the Padres.

 In 2003, Finley led the league in triples (10), becoming the oldest player in major league history to lead his league in triples.